enear/enear.github.com/_posts/2018-12-04-imposing-invariants-in-scala.md

 Imagine a opera house allows reservations to a show.
-For each reservation two people can come: The buyer of the reservation himself, and his guest.
+For each reservation two people can come: the buyer of the reservation himself and his guest.
-As in any show-house, there are many types of seats; some are standing, some normal and some on vip tribunes.
+As in any show-house, there are many types of seats; some are standing, some normal and some on VIP tribunes.

 As a restriction from the opera house, both buyer and guest must be on the same seating area.
 For example, it is not permitted for one ticket to be standing while the other for the normal seated area.
 I believe this is what people call an invariant.
 A requirement that must hold for the data to have meaning.
-How to enforce then this constraint ?
+How to enforce then this constraint?
 Let us first define the data types relevant to the problem: